 Is there, then, an inherent connection between the ordination of women, the ordination of practicing homosexuals and the collapse of orthodoxy in the Episcopal (and other mainline) churches?
 There is a connection in the sense that those liberal Protestants who have embraced both women’s ordination and gay liberation, view both as a further implication of the civil rights movement of the 1960’s, and that these same people have succeeded in taking over the leadership of the Episcopal Church and other mainline denominations.
 However, as I have argued elsewhere, liberal Protestantism is not a new movement.
 It existed well before the issue of women’s ordination.
 For example, Karl Barth and the Confessing Church resisted a largely liberal Protestant German Christian Church that endorsed Nazism, but which certainly did not embrace the ordination of women.
 (And, no, this is not an example of Godwin’s Law.
 I am not saying that either contemporary liberal Protestants or opponents of women’s ordination are Nazis.)
 In Anglican circles, Bishop Charles Gore’s The New Theology and the Old Religion addressed concerns about the rise of liberal Protestanism in the Church of England as long ago as 1907.
 And neither Gore nor the liberal Protestants whom he criticized were advocating the ordination of women in 1907.

 Just as orthodox Christians can agree with liberal Protestants in embracing racial equality while disagreeing with liberal Protestants about endorsing same-sex unions, so they can endorse women’s ordination without endorsing same-sex unions.
 And they can endorse the ordination of women while remaining orthodox Christians, indeed, not in spite of their orthodox faith, but because of it.
-(As I mentioned in my first post in this series, it is significant that many of the most prominent orthodox Christian critics of same-sex sexuality have also been advocates of women’s ordination: Richard Hays, Ben Witherington, N.T.
+(As I mentioned in the first essay in this series, it is significant that many of the most prominent orthodox Christian critics of same-sex sexuality have also been advocates of women’s ordination: Richard Hays, Ben Witherington, N.T.
 Wright, Robert Gagnon, etc.)

 But the practice of ordaining women was the beginning of the collapse of orthodoxy in the Episcopal Church (or other mainline churches).
 A key question is whether women’s ordination has caused more harm than good to the church.
 Even a cursory examination shows that the consequence of women’s ordination in the Episcopal Church (or elsewhere) has been a disaster.
 Wherever women have been ordained, theological compromise has followed.